There are many prejudices about silk. What if we were to wring their necks?!

 Let's not confuse the finesse of silk lingerie with the strength of a sheet woven from the same material.

-It's all about quality!
+It's all a question of quality!

 In addition to the chemical fibers that try to imitate it, there are different kinds of silk, not all of the same quality.
 It all depends on the animal that makes the cocoon.
 The best known, and the one that makes the best quality silk, is the caterpillar of the mulberry bombyx butterfly, more commonly known as the silkworm.
 The caterpillars of other insects (butterflies, spiders...) also make silk thread cocoons.